Seja-menath-dev/SnapWiz-Ai-Medicalbot/README.md

 ## Introduction

 Welcome to SnapWiz AI - Doctor Assistant Chat Bot!
-Developed by Meta Colombo, this innovative chat bot is designed to assist both healthcare professionals and patients alike.
+Developed by Pettah Ai, this innovative chat bot is designed to assist both healthcare professionals and patients alike.
 Whether you're a doctor seeking to streamline patient consultations or an individual looking for medical advice, SnapWiz is here to support you every step of the way.

 ## How to Use